tsiruot137/MATH-Cruise137/README.md

 In the writing, I use two colors to distinguish the blocks of definitions validity and theorems validity.
 And each block is marked with its type (an axiom or a definition or others) and its timestamp.

 When refer to a block, it is better to also specify the shorthand.

+### 8.4 Reuse of Notations
+The notations human uses are limited, and the math expressions are expected to be precise and concise.
+Hence we can reuse the notations for different meanings, as long as we take the approach of **"locality"** to avoid confusion.

+> If notation "a" is claimed for concepts "A" and "B", then you can distinguish the exact meaning by the context in most of the time.
+If you fail to figure out which of "A" and "B" the notation actually refers to, then the most "local" claim is the correct one (if "a for A" is claimed in the current chapter and "a for B" is claimed in some previous chapter of the current course, then "A" is said to be more "local" than "B").
+For a claim of notation, the most "local" claim is the one in the current chapter (no matter in which file of the chapter) and there are no different claim in the same chapter.
+>

 ### 8.5 Naming Convention
 Here is the naming convention for the directories and files in the repository: